Background

 5. Balls for Fetching

-Puppies love to chase, and introducing them to fetch early on can help burn off some of their energy.
-Balls are simple but effective toys for this purpose.
-Choose balls that are the right size for your puppy’s mouth—large enough to avoid choking hazards, but small enough to carry easily.
+Puppies love to chase, and playing fetch early on can help them use up energy.
+Balls are simple but work well.
+Pick balls that are the right size—big enough that they can’t choke, but small enough to carry.

 Recommended Toy: Chuckit!
 Ultra Ball